-Potential residents at Dartmouth-Hitchcock should research information about the clinical experiences and rotations, specifically about how they are structured and what they should expect.
+Potential residents at Dartmouth-Hitchcock should research information about the clinical experiences and rotations.
+Specifically, you should look at how they are structured and what you should expect.

-Interviewers will ask you why you wish to join their program, and by highlighting certain aspects, with particular mention of its structure, you demonstrate that you are aware of what is involved with this residency and are prepared for it.
+Interviewers will ask you why you wish to join their program, and by highlighting certain aspects, with particular mention of their structure, you demonstrate that you are aware of what is involved with this residency and are prepared for it.